-The Country and Territory Profiles were prepared detailing country-specific information which was used to inform other elements of the research.
-The first phase of the study conducted a material flow analysis of imports and exports, estimated the available materials for recovery and quantified the expected increase in commodities based on various policy interventions.
-The study also identified waste disposal infrastructure and service provision, reviewed current institutional frameworks, identified port infrastructure and shipping logistics and estimated plastic marine debris in the Pacific nations.
-The study examined further the potential to establish a regional network to improve the recovery, and where feasible, recycling of solid waste, in a manner that meets economic, social and environmental objectives.
+The profiles were prepared detailing country-specific information which was used to inform other elements of the research.
+The first phase of the study conducted a material flow analysis of imports and exports, estimated the available materials for recovery, and quantified the expected increase in commodities based on various policy interventions.
+The study also identified waste disposal infrastructure and service provision, reviewed current institutional frameworks, identified port infrastructure and shipping logistics, and estimated plastic marine debris in the Pacific nations.
+The study examined further the potential to establish a regional network to improve the recovery, and where feasible, recycling of solid waste, in a manner that meets economic, social, and environmental objectives.